 This new form of discipline, involving all types of meditation like breathing exercises and yoga for kids, is now a huge success at several schools, and they are seeing some major changes in their student body.

-According to a recent article in Forbes, traditional punishment in schools, like detention and suspension, are ineffective ways to address bad behavior.
-This approach only creates resentment and damages the relationship between the student and teacher.
-We can take these lessons learned from schools and add them to our parenting toolbox to keep things under control at home as well.
+Research shows traditional punishment in schools, like detention and suspension, are ineffective ways to address bad behavior.
+This approach only creates resentment and damages the relationship between the student and teacher. (source) We can take these lessons learned from schools and add them to our parenting toolbox to keep things running smoothly at home.

 So, why is mindfulness so effective?